mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 Suppose we write a custom Proxy module, e.g., ``customproxy.py`` which we put under ``/srv/salt/extmods/_proxy``.
-Then, to use it, when targeting a device, e.g., ``obscure-platform``, in the Pillar you'll need to have the following
+Then, to use it, when targeting a device, e.g., ``some-device``, in the Pillar you'll need to have the following
 structure:

 ```yaml